GiancarloMCorrea/Manuscript_using_Quarto/README.md

 - You will always need to make edits in the Quarto file.
 So, tracked changes or comments in Word from collaborators cannot be saved.
 - Producing elaborated tables is not efficient when generating Word documents using Quarto.
 So you will only be able to make simple tables (as far as I know).
 - You will need to produce your figures as PNG files since that format works better (figure dimensions are mantained) when producing Word files from Quarto.
+- I could not find a way to cross reference supplementary tables, so that is not currently possible.
+You will need to do it manually or have a separate Word file.

 ## Tips